-The company also imports certain materials which are denominated in EUR which exposes it to foreign currency risk.
-To minimise the risk of imports, the company hedges around 60% of forecasted imports up to 9 months in advance by entering into foreign exchange forward contracts.
+The company while dealing with imports transactions which are denominated in foreign currency which exposes it to foreign currency risk.
+To minimise the risk of imports, the company may use forward contract to minimise the risk apetite due to foreign currency.

-The company uses a combination of foreign currency option contracts and foreign exchange forward contracts to hedge its exposure in foreign currency risk.
-The company designates the spot element of forward contracts and the intrinsic value of foreign currency option contracts as the hedging instrument.
-The changes in the forward element that relate to the hedged item ('aligned forward element') and the changes in time value that relate to the hedged item ('aligned time value') are deferred in the costs of hedging reserve and recognised against the related hedged transaction when it occurs.
+The company uses a combination of foreign currency forward contracts to hedge its exposure in foreign currency risk.
+The company designates the spot element of forward contracts and the intrinsic value of foreign currency forward contracts as the hedging instrument.
+The changes in the forward element that relate to the hedged item ('aligned forward element') and the changes in time value that relate to the hedged item ('aligned forward element') and the changes in time value that relate to the hedged item ('aligned time value') are deferred in the costs of hedging reserve and recognised against the related hedged transaction when it occurs.
 The forward element and the time value relate to the respective hedged item if the critical terms of the forward or the option are aligned with hedged item.
 Any residual time value and forward points (the non-aligned portion) are recognised in the statement of profit and loss.

-The spot component of forward contracts is determined with reference to relevant spot market exchange rates.
+The forward contracts is determined with reference to relevant spot market exchange rates.
 The differential between the contracted forward rate and the spot market exchange rate is defined as the forward points.

-The intrinsic value of foreign exchange option contracts is determined with reference to the relevant spot market exchange rate.
+The intrinsic value of foreign exchange forward contracts is determined with reference to the relevant spot market exchange rate.
 The differential between the contracted strike rate and the spot market exchange rate is defined as the intrinsic value.
 Time value of the option is the difference between fair value of the option and the intrinsic value.